The College of Business, Information Systems and Human Services

 Our faculty members are subject-matter experts in their chosen fields with solid academic and professional backgrounds.
 The faculty utilize a variety of learning techniques with the intent of melding theory with practice so that our students not only have the knowledge base necessary to compete in today’s economy but they also understand how to apply that knowledge base to address real world problems and issues.

 “We pride ourselves on providing our students with a learning environment that focuses on the practical applications of acquired knowledge.
 As such, many of our programs rely heavily on experiential learning,” says Dr. Stephen Neun, Dean.

 The College consists of the following disciplines: Accounting, Academic Development & Counseling, Applied Computer Science and Information Systems, Business Administration, MS Clinical Mental Health Counseling, Criminal Justice, Military Science, Recreation Management, Social Work, Sport Administration, and MS Sport Science.

-Dr. Steven Neun, Dean
+Dr. Stephen Neun, Dean

 120 Akeley Hall

 Ginny Snyder, Secretarial Supervisor